-- Obtaining the VCT compliance reports prepared by management's expert during the year and as at year end and reviewing their calculations to check that the Company was meeting its requirements to retain VCT status; - Consideration of the Company's expected future compliance with VCT legislation, the absence of bank debt, contingencies and commitments and any market or reputational risks; - Reviewing the forecasted cash flows that support the Directors' assessment of going concern, challenging assumptions and judgements made in the forecasts, and assessing them for reasonableness.
-In particular, we considered the available cash resources relative to the forecast expenditure which was assessed against the prior year for reasonableness; and - Evaluating the Directors' method of assessing the going concern in light of market volatility and the present uncertainties in economic recovery created by rising inflation.
+- Obtaining the Venture Capital Trust ("VCT") compliance reports prepared by management's expert during the year and as at year end and reviewing the calculations therein to check that the Company was meeting its requirements to retain VCT status: - Consideration of the Company's expected future compliance with VCT legislation, the absence of bank debt, contingencies and commitments and any market or reputational risks; - Reviewing the forecasted cash flows that support the Directors' assessment of going concern, challenging assumptions and judgements made in the forecasts and assessing them for reasonableness.
+In particular, we considered the available cash resources relative to the forecast expenditure which was assessed against the prior year for reasonableness; and - Evaluating the Directors' method of assessing the going concern in light of market volatility and the present uncertainties in economic recovery created by macro-economic factors.